The 55 worst things Trump did during his presidency

 jeb bush: we shouldn't accept refugees donald trump: we should nuke the refugees ben carson: wizards are real and i'm made of butter— Sage Boggs (@Sage Boggs) 1448057616

-During the 2015 race to become Republican nominee, Ben Carson stood out.
+During the 2015 race to become the Republican nominee, Ben Carson stood out.

 Sadly it wasn’t for his incisive political nous but instead because he kept saying really, really strange things.

-It got to the point where people were surprised to discover the man had actually qualified and practiced as a world-renowned neurosurgeon.
+It got to the point where people were surprised to discover the man had actually qualified and practised as a world-renowned neurosurgeon.

 So when Trump was elected, it came as an unwelcome surprise to discover Carson was being put in charge of a vital department, as secretary of housing development, with absolutely zero experience in the area.